bankofcanada/MPR-Text-Analytics-2019/README.md

-# Canada's Monetary Policy Report: if text could speak, what would it say?
+# Canada's Monetary Policy Report: If Text Could Speak, What Would It Say?

 André Binette <abinette@bankofcanada.ca>